adap/flower/doc/source/ref-changelog.md

 - **Make Android example compatible with** `flwr >= 1.0.0` **and the latest versions of Android** ([#1603](https://github.com/adap/flower/pull/1603))

-  The Android code example has received a substantial update: the project is compatible with Flower 1.0 and later, the UI received a full refresh, and the project is updated to be compatible with newer Android tooling.
+  The Android code example has received a substantial update: the project is compatible with Flower 1.0 (and later), the UI received a full refresh, and the project is updated to be compatible with newer Android tooling.

 - **Add new `FedProx` strategy** ([#1619](https://github.com/adap/flower/pull/1619))